 Maryland Truck Accident Attorney Offering Free Consultations

-Being involved in a truck accident can be an overwhelming experience.
-The aftermath of an accident can turn your life upside down.
-At the Law Offices of Randolph Rice, we understand the difficulties a truck accident can bring to the victim and their families.
+Being involved in a truck accident can be an overwhelming experience. the aftermath of an accident can turn your life upside down.
+At Rice, Murtha & Psoras, we understand the difficulties a truck accident can bring to the victim and their families.
 That is why we work tirelessly to uphold and defend your rights as an injured victim.
 Skilled Baltimore personal injury lawyer Randolph Rice can help you recover the compensation you deserve following your truck accident.
-Call our law offices today for a free, confidential consultation at (410) 394-7291.
+Call our law offices today for a free, confidential consultation at (410) 694-7291.